biologist79/ESPuino/README.md

 # Tonuino based on ESP32 with I2S-output

 ## Disclaimer
 This is a fork of the popular [Tonuino-project](https://github.com/xfjx/TonUINO) which means, that it only shares the basic concept of controlling music-play by RFID-tags and buttons.
 Said this I want to make clear, that the code-basis is completely different.
-So there might be features, that a supported by my fork whereas others are missing or implemented different.
-For sure both share, that's it's non-profit, DIY and developed on [Arduino](https://www.arduino.cc/).
+So there might be features, that are supported by my fork whereas others are missing or implemented different.
+For sure both share that's it's non-profit, DIY and developed on [Arduino](https://www.arduino.cc/).

 ## What's different (basically)?
 The original project makes use of microcontrollers (uC) like Arduino nano (which is the Microchip AVR-platform behind the scenes).
 Music-decoding is done in hardware using [DFPlayer mini](https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299) which also has a uSD-card-slot and an integrated amp as well.
 Control of this unit is done by a serial-interconnect with the uC using an api provided.